 For example, if you find that the search volume for one localized keyword is very low, you may want to find a different localized keyword to target.
 Alternatively, you may find that the search intent for one localized keyword is still informational in nature, but the keyword itself relates to a different content topic.
 In this case, you’ll have to choose whether to create content for the original topic or the new one.

 When you’ve settled on your localized keywords and your approach for each of them, you’re ready to use them for your website content!
 Don’t forget to optimize your content using SEO best practices as well, such as using header tags and writing enticing meta descriptions.
-For more information on multilingual SEO techniques, take a look at our international SEO checklist for multilingual websites.

 If you want to get more website traffic or sales from the global markets, international SEO keyword research is one process to undertake as part of your SEO campaign.
 It helps you identify crucial keywords that international searchers are using so you can optimize your website for such keywords accordingly.
 Then, with higher visibility in the SERPs, your website may receive more visitors – who may then purchase from you!